From September 2020 we will become an 11-16 school as part of Torfaen's 21st Century Schools Programme.

 We believe that for all young people to achieve long term success demands that we support students in understanding their emotions and the means to use them constructively.

-It is our responsibility to educate pupils in the nature of the world including the world of work and the environment, to give them the means to survive and prosper.
-We believe that the ability to learn independently and the skills associated with personal independence provide pupils with the ability to manage their personal affairs and become successful independent adults
+It is our responsibility to educate students in the nature of the world including the world of work and the environment, to give them the means to survive and prosper.
+We believe that the ability to learn independently and the skills associated with personal independence provide students with the ability to manage their personal affairs and become successful independent adults.

 Our staff are our most important resource.
 A key role for all members of staff is to provide a positive role model for all students in all aspects of their work in the school community.